onedata/onedata-documentation/docs/user-guide/data.md

    granted** (space owners omit space privilege and permission checks).

-5. If the user does not have the [space privileges](spaces.md#space-privileges) required for requested operation, **access is denied**.
+5. If the user does not have the [space privileges](spaces.md#space-privileges) required for the requested operation, **access is denied**.
 For example, no `space_write_data` privilege in case of file modification request, or no `space_read_data` privilege in case of directory listing request.